Estebanns0826/Estebanns0826/README.md

-Here are some ideas to get you started:
+I am Esteban Ramos Gomez, Mechatronic Engineer student specializing in Artificial Intelligence

-- 🔭 I’m currently working on Industrial Automation
+- 🔭 I’m currently working on Industrial automation
-- 🌱 I’m currently learning ingeligen
+- 🌱 I’m currently Artificial Intelligence
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Between the data generated from energy efficiency and industrial processes, I have decided to explore the world of artificial intelligence because I realized that theoil of the future is data.
 -->